mgechev/github-contributors-list/README.md

 For further details of how to implement a formatting strategy take a look at the already implemented ones.

+## GitHub Limit

+The Github API has a 60-requests-per-hour rate-limit for non-authenticated use.
+If you need some more then a scope-limited Github OAuth token can be used to boost the limit to 5000.

 ## License

 MIT